 Use the commands in the following contexts respectively to configure IGP shortcuts for an IS-IS, OSPFv2, or OSPFv3 instance.

+'''

-configure router isis igp-shortcut configure router ospf igp-shortcut configure router ospf3 igp-shortcut configure router mpls lsp to
+configure router isis igp-shortcut configure router ospf igp-shortcut configure router ospf3 igp-shortcut

+'''

 Use the following command to configure the destination address of the LSP.